acmbpdc/git-guide/README.md

 This repository contains resources for all things Git and GitHub.
 It is meant for beginners who want to get started with Open Source, Version Control, Contributing and so much more!

-The content is hosted online at url-placeholder.
+The content is hosted online at [GitGuide.acmbpdc.org](gitguide.acmbpdc.org).
 In this repository, all the content is present on the [docs](docs/) directory as markdown files.

 ## 📝 Contributing